cda94581/expert-spoon/add-ons/equipment-management/README.md

 - Items surrounded in angled brackets `<>` are **required** variables.
 - Items surrounded in square brackets `[]` are **optional** variables.
 - Empty brackets `[]` indicate a list.
+- Items separated by a pipe `|` indicate options.
+Choose one of the listed items.

 Examples:
 - Giving and enchanting an armor stand at `0, 0, 0` with a Diamond Helmet containing Protection 4 and Unbreaking 3